Sunday, June 27, 2010

 B: “I’m gonna miss you, maybe” is quite good.

 A: There’s a strange murkiness to the music here, and straight after the Czech entry it also commits the cardinal sin of having a bridge which is more interesting and accomplished than the chorus it builds up to.
-Well before the two minute mark the song is already treading water.
+The song starts treading water

 V: His fringe quivers!
 Awful backing vocals, which pick one note and stick to it.